 We welcomed two new students—Vincent from Rye, NY, and Antonio from Bridgeport, CT.

-Patty Loh (pictured at right with her colleagues, Sr. Cheryl Driscoll and Joanne LaPorta) joined the teaching staff.
+Patty Loh (pictured with her colleagues, Sr. Cheryl Driscoll and Joanne LaPorta) joined the teaching staff.
 Patty is a certified special education professional with 23 years of experience in special education.
 She has been associated with the Academy as a substitute teacher and volunteer at our vocational worksites.
 Patty also has advanced training in the Wilson Reading System, an intensive structured literacy program, and experience in TouchMath, both of which she intends to use in the classroom.
 “Setting concrete goals is important, so that each student can feel good about what they achieve.
 I want them to feel a positive atmosphere so that they can grow and thrive,” she said.

 At the opening Convocation held for all Diocesan teachers and administrators before the first day of school, keynote speaker Dr. Tom Thibodeau inspired our teaching staff with his talk on “The Positive Power of Servant Leadership,” encouraging all to express gratitude and appreciation to their students and colleagues frequently, and to find and share the goodness of each day.